 I work part time for a lovely bloke Luigi Cioffi, at Auto Cioffi Ravello.
-He is a vehicle bodywork genius, he has been repairing cars and vans for the last 50 years circa and for the last 40 years in his amazing premises at Pontone, near Ravello, which was previously a paper manufacturing plant.
+He is a vehicle bodywork genius, he has been repairing cars and vans for the last 50 years and for the last 40 years in his amazing premises at Pontone, near Ravello, which was previously a paper manufacturing factory.

 This man and his staff have been working in this premises for some 45 years and the workload has always been heavy, he had many employees in the past all working to repair and repaint cars, vans, motorbikes and almost everything else.
-Last week we saw a BMW motorbike plus 3 cars repainted and each job is unique but in general involves changing several parts as well as then repainting.
+Last week we saw a BMW motorbike plus 3 cars repainted and each job is unique, but in general involves changing several parts as well as then repaairing and repainting.

 Well, the fiendish plan was to take my beloved 2015 Yamaha TMax scooter plus my sweet 2013 Honda CB500 back to sell in the UK, and to collect my brand-new TMax 530DX which was waiting for me at Alf England (www.alfengland.co.uk).
 Yamaha have just launched the TMax 560 so many dealers were caught with stock of the 530 and I managed to get a good deal from Martin, he wanted to sell his last one.